nicolasdeory/firelight/README.md

 ## Features
 - Health Bar
+- Trinket notifications - lights up when you have a ward available
+- Gold notification - lights up when you should back to buy
 - Death Lights
 - Keeps track of cooldowns and mana
 - Custom spellcast animations for several champions